askeelad/peacock-api-test/README.md

 # Stripe Subscription Payment API

 This project is an Express.js API that integrates **Stripe Checkout** for subscription payments.
 It supports webhook handling for post-payment processing and uses JWT authentication with refresh token.
-It also fetches normal data from dummyjson and premium data from NewsAPI
+It also fetches normal data from dummyjson and premium data from NewsAPI.
+System will send weekly recommendation email to users.

 ## 🚀 Features